dotsquid/StableEnum/README.md

 Unity3d serializes enums as ints.
 This causes the problem when new values of enum are inserted before the last value: it "suddenly" turns out that previously serialized enums have wrong values.
 Consider the following situation:
 ```
-enum Something
+enum MyEnum
 {
   Zero,    // 0
   One,     // 1
-  Several  // 2
+  Some     // 2
   Many     // 3
 }

-public Something something = Several;
+public MyEnum myEnum = MyEnum.Some;
 ```
-Public field `something` is serialized as 2.
+Public field `myEnum` is serialized as 2.
-Now, if we insert a new value between other values of `enum Something`:
+Now, if we insert a new value between other values of `enum MyEnum`:
 ```
-enum Something
+enum MyEnum
 {
   Zero,    // 0
   One,     // 1
   Two,     // 2
-  Several  // 3
+  Some     // 3
   Many     // 4
 }
 ```
-field `something` will have value `Two` instead of `Several`.
+field `myEnum` will have value `Two` instead of `Some`.
 Usually this behaviour is undesirable.

 ## Solution